rehierl/abstract-properties/16-x-tree-encodings/16-0-sequence-based/0-0-x-readme.md

 this encoding can be used to define any node tree, including the child order of a document tree, it will be assumed as the **default encoding** of a tree.

-Note that many more explicit encodings are obviously possible.
-Amongst these are adjacency matrices and explicit lists of edge definitions, each of which has its particular advantages and disadvantages in regards to accessing the data stored within it.
-With that in mind, the focus of the above default encoding is on serializing and deserializing the structure of a tree in a single sequence of numerical values.
+Note that more explicit encodings are obviously possible.
+Amongst these are adjacency matrices and explicit lists of edge definitions, each of which has its particular advantages and disadvantages in regards to processing the data stored within.
+With that in mind, the focus of the parent-based default encoding scheme is on serializing and deserializing the structure of a tree in a single sequence of numerical values.